 It’s hard to see a grown man cry.
 It’s even harder when that man is the president of the United States.
 Yet President Obama's emotion has been clear both times he's addressed the nation since the shooting.
 On Sunday night when he spoke in Newtown, Connecticut, his sadness turned to resolve when he said, “Are we really prepared to say that we’re powerless in the face of such carnage, that the politics are too hard?”

 This time, the fourth mass shooting during Obama’s term in office, the nation may have heard him.
-The events in Connecticut have led to fresh calls for more limits on guns and a reinstatement of a ban on the sale of assault weapons, including the semiautomatic rifle that the Newtown gunman, Adam Lanza, used to mow down 20 six- and seven-year-olds and 6 adults.
+The events in Connecticut have led to fresh calls for more limits on guns, including the reinstatement of a ban on the sale of assault weapons, including the semiautomatic rifle that the Newtown gunman Adam Lanza used to mow down 20 six and seven year olds and 6 adults.
 The Fiscal Times took a look at some of the numbers associated with guns.

 Mass shootings in the U.S. since Columbine in 1999.